 Frequently Asked Questions

-How many natural antimicrobial peptides have been identified?
+How many natural antimicrobial peptides have been identified with known activity?

-According to the antimicrobial peptide database, there are at least 2700 AMPs as of June 2016.
+According to the antimicrobial peptide database, there are at least 3000 natural AMPs as of Nov 2018.

 What is the Boman Index?

-The Boman index was named by the APD database in 2003.
+The Boman index was named by the APD database in 2003 in honor of Hans Boman.
 It was originally called "protein-binding potential" by Hans Boman.
 The Boman index is the sum of free energies of the respective side chains for transfer from cyclohexane to water, taken from Radzeka and Wolfenden, and divided by the total number of the residues of an antimicrobial peptide.
 The calculated values are negative (except for the hybrid peptide), but the + and - are reversed [Boman, H.G.
 (2003) J. Inter.
 Med.
 254:197-215].

 Can we get a list of antimicrobial peptide (AMP) sequences in the FASTA format?